ghelleks/resilience/resilience.md

 :   Creating a value proposition and basic sales principles.

 **Users.**
-:   Listening to your beneficiaries.
+:   How to work most effectively with the beneficiaries of your project.

+**Government.**
+:   Understanding how the Federal, state, and local government work with small business.

 **Channel Partners.**
 :   Resellers, VARs, and Distributors